-The School Board recognizes that peer sexual harassment is a form of prohibited discrimination and can contribute to an unacceptable educational environment.
-The Board, therefore, will not tolerate sexual harassment on the part of any student toward another student.
+The School Board recognizes that peer sexual harassment is a form of prohibited discrimination and can contribute to an unacceptable work and educational environments.
+The Board, therefore, will not tolerate sexual harassment by any student toward another student.

 Each school shall educate its student population and staff concerning the School Board's intolerance of such harassment and shall require students and staff to report any such behavior to the school administrator.
+Additional reporting options are listed in Policy JCED.
 Harassment policy information shall be disseminated to the student population.

-Formal Procedures for Student-To-Student Sexual Harassment Complaints
+Formal Procedures for Student-To-Student Sexual Harassment and Other Title IX Complaints can be found in CPSB policy JCED